 You can purchase and unlock an aircraft from within Freeflight or Challenges.
 You can see which aircraft have yet to be purchased in Freeflight–swipe left or right on the screen to find any aircraft which have a green button with a price.

 Tap this button, then enter your Apple ID or Google Play account password.
 Confirm you want to buy the aircraft and it will unlock along with any challenges that it features in.
-If you ever lose access to aircraft you know you previously purchased, tap the gear from the main screen to enter the settings screen.
-Here you can tap “Restore Purchases” and follow the steps to unlock owned aircraft.
+If you ever lose access to aircraft you know you previously purchased, log in to the store ID you used to make the original purchase, then use the purchase option again.
+Neither Apple nor Google will allow people to make duplicate purchases, so you will not be charged again.

 To update X‑Plane 10 Mobile on Apple devices such as iPads, iPhones, and iPods, go to the Apple App Store (found on the device’s “home page”), then tap Updates down at the bottom of the screen (selected in Figure 23).